 The movie contains the following tropes:

-- Alternate Continuity: "What If? the Orphenochs did rule the world?"
+- Alternate Continuity: "What If? the Orphnochs did rule the world?"

 - Brain in a Jar: Murakami in this movie is just a head in a jar full of liquid, having apparently lost his body at some point.
 It later receives an explanation in an S.I.C.
 Hero Story.

-- Death by Adaptation: Naoya Kaido/Snake Orphenoch gets killed and eaten by the Elasmotherium Orphenoch, while he survives in the TV series.
+- Death by Adaptation: Naoya Kaido/Snake Orphnoch gets killed and eaten by the Elasmotherium Orphnoch, while he survives in the TV series.

 - Despair Event Horizon: Kiba gets pushed over it after Yuka and Kaido are killed and he is made to believe Mari betrayed him, leading to him abandoning his ideals of peaceful coexistence between Orphnochs and joining Smart Brain, becoming their second rider, Kamen Rider Orga.

 - Fake Memories: Takumi had false memories implanted in him by Mina's father, a former Smart Brain scientist, so Takumi would believe he was Mina's childhood friend and would care for her after he was gone.

 - Fantastic Racism: Goes both ways between humans and Orphnochs.
 The Orphnochs seek to exterminate what remains of humanity and in turn many humans are distrustful of all Orphnochs, even good Orphnochs like Kiba.